suzuki-shunsuke/ghaperf/README.md

 ## Why ghaperf?

 1. [Existing tools](#related-projects) can't detect bottlenecks inside steps. ghaperf solves this by analyzing actions logs.
-1. Many existing tools need metrics storage, so the setup is bothersome and it costs. ghaperf doesn't need any storage, so it's easy to use and free 💰
+1. Many existing tools need metrics storage, so the setup is bothersome and it costs 💸. ghaperf doesn't need any storage, so it's easy to use and free

 ## Key Features